Back to all articles

 • VA loans charge a one-time funding fee.
 These loans are backed by the U.S. Department of Veterans Affairs and their funding fees are also financed throughout the duration of the loan.

-How much does PMI cost?
+How much does private mortgage insurance cost?

 Actual PMI amounts will vary depending on your mortgage amount, the type of mortgage secured, down payment amount, and your credit score.

-$200,000 mortgage x .01 = $2,000 annual PMI ÷ 12 months = $167 monthly PMI
+$270,000 mortgage x .01 = $2,700 annual PMI ÷ 12 months = $225 monthly PMI

 With a conventional mortgage, you can submit a request in writing to remove PMI from your payments once you own 20% equity in your home.
-This is also called having a Loan-to-Value (LTV) ratio of less than 80%.
+This is also called having a loan-to-value (LTV) ratio of less than 80%.
 This means your remaining loan amount is less than 80% of the home’s assessed value.
 If you can pay additional principal each month, you’ll reach 20% equity sooner!

 MIPs and VA funding fees are paid for the life of the loan, but some buyers are able to refinance these loans as conventional loans to eliminate mortgage insurance charges.